-After the SRC issues its written determination, the OCRSM will issue a Notice of Investigation Finding, which will be issued by the OCRSM and include a range of potential disciplinary actions associated with the finding.
-The Notice of Finding will be sent to the Complainant and Respondent parties and their respective Unit Head(s) University Human Resources, along with the SRC determination and a copy of the final investigation report, including any additional information resulting from additional investigation.
+After the SRC issues its written determination, the OCRSM will issue a Notice of Finding, which will include a range of potential disciplinary actions associated with the finding.
+The Notice of Finding will be sent to the parties and the Office of Faculty Affairs, along with the SRC determination and a copy of the final investigation report, including any additional information resulting from additional investigation.